Team-AeRoVe-UMIC/Training-Modules/README.md

-# Training Modules
+# Welcome to AeRoVe
-Welcome to UMIC!!
+Congratulations on making it here.
+Now begins the official part of your subsystem training